Missouri minimum wage will increase to $10.30 on Jan. 1, 2021.

 After 2023, the rate will be indexed and increase according to the Consumer Price Index (CPI).

-Prior to this decision, Missouri’s state minimum wage increased annually due to indexing.
+Prior to the 2018 ballot decision, Missouri’s state minimum wage increased annually due to indexing.
 The Department of Commerce would announce the next year’s rate at the end of the previous year.
-Under this law, retail and service employers with an annual gross income less than $500,000 were not required to pay the state minimum wage rate.
-Also, tipped employees were paid half of the state minimum wage rate or $3.93.